LivePersonInc/developer-center/pages/Documents/RichMessaging/AppleMessagesForBusinessTemplates/form-message-template.md

   </tr>
     <tr>
     <td>submitForm</td>
     <td>A Bool value placed on the pages to denote the end page of the form.
-Since multiple pages can act as an end page, this object can be set on multiple pages.
+Since multiple pages can act as an end page, this object can be set on multiple pages.(must be provided on last page)
 </td>
     <td>Bool</td>
     <td>N</td>